gustofied/P2Engine/README.md

 ## Ledger

-The idea behind the ledger is to introduce financial accountability into multi-agent systems and P2Engine does this by integrating Canton/DAML.
+The idea behind the ledger is to introduce monetary incentives, payments, and audits into multi-agent systems and P2Engine does this by integrating Canton/DAML.
 Agents have wallets, can transfer funds, and earn rewards based on performance.
 All transactions recorded in immutable audit trails.

 **Agent Wallets & Transfers**